 - Severe obesity

 - Type 2 diabetes mellitus

 On March 8, the Scott administration allowed teachers, school staff, child care providers, corrections staff and people aged 55 and older with higher-risk health conditions to sign up for a vaccine.

 As of March 1, Vermonters aged 65 and older became eligible to register for the COVID-19 vaccine.

 On Feb.
 12, state officials announced Vermonters 70 and older can sign up to receive the vaccine starting Feb.
 16.

 On Jan.
 27, the vaccine was made available to Vermonters who are 75 and older.

 On Dec.
 15, the vaccine was made available to health care workers, and residents and staff of long-term care facilities.

-The state says shots are in limited supply, and so they're first being administered to individuals that are determined at highest at risk of death if they contract COVID-19, or who are most critical in COVID-19 response and providing direct care for others.
+In the beginning, the state said shots were in limited supply, and so they were first being administered to individuals determined to be at highest at risk of death if they contracted COVID-19, or who were most critical in COVID-19 response and providing direct care for others.

 How will you know when it's your turn to get vaccinated?